kuma35/thinking-forth-jp/sphinx/chapter5.rst

 *less-than* “hi.”
 This use of the non-inclusive upper limit parallels the syntax of s.

-recommends the word .
+Moore recommends the word .
 It’s useful for adding a value to the number just under the top stack item, instead of to the top stack item.
 It could be implemented in high level as:

 .. code-block:: none